 It is very easy for most of the infant stock investors in the stock market and amateurs to misunderstand the concept of the value investing.
-There are more than ninety per cent of the investors do go wrong misunderstanding the value investing.
+There is more than ninety per cent of the investors do go wrong misunderstanding the value of investing.

 For example, if we consider the reputed and branded company, like Infosys, we can relate many of the facts that we discussed above.
 In 2001, the PE ratio of Infosys was 60.
 However, it has grown to even to 1000 per cent returns in just one and half decades of duration.
 So, is it a particular factor that investing in Infosys could be a mistake or wrong decision?

 These are the two major misconceptions that the amateurs and beginners of the stock market carry when they initiate their hard-earned money in the equity markets.
-When these wrong conceptions are overcome, one can turn into the right direction and the probability of choosing the right company can be better and so the returns from the shares.
-Finally, in the nutshell, the value investing is nothing but investing the value or hard-earned money in the right company without being carried away by the wrong conceptions and assumptions.
+When these wrong conceptions are overcome, one can turn into the right direction, and the probability of choosing the right company can be better and so the returns from the shares.
+Finally, in a nutshell, the value investing is nothing but investing the amount of hard-earned money in the right company without being carried away by the wrong conceptions and assumptions.